 If a member from the women’s sorority in order of rotation does not apply to serve as a designated officer, applications for the position shall be opened for an additional week to any member of a women’s sorority who is eligible to hold that position.
 If a member from the women’s sorority in order of rotation is not immediately elected to serve as a designated officer, that member sorority shall have an additional week to provide an alternate eligible candidate for that position.
 If after the additional week concludes and no suitable applicant has been brought forward, applications for the position shall be opened for an additional week to the following chapter in rotation.

-The office of Chaplain shall be held by any eligible member from a member sorority.

 Section 4.
 Term

 The officers shall serve for a term of one year or until their successors are selected.
 The term of office will begin no later than two weeks before the end of the fall semester of the academic year.